LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/day_of_checklist.md

 ## Before the day

 * Create any mindmaps in advance - and link from Google doc
-* Make sure both of us can access the technologies
+* Make sure all trainers can access the technologies
     * Teams

 ## On the day